adiyy2001/cms-app/README.md

 - [Issues](https://github.com/your-username/cmsApp/issues)
 - [License](https://opensource.org/licenses/MIT)

-Please visit the repository for more information and to contribute to the project."
+Please visit the repository for more information and to contribute to the project.